AllyOMara/AllyOMara/README.md

 ### ⭒.˳⁺⁎˚ ꒰ఎ (Hello there!
 Welcome to my profile!) ໒꒱ ˚⁎⁺˳.⭒ <br>

-Number of people who have visited my profile so far is...<br>
+The number of people who have visited my profile so far is...<br>

 ![Visitor Count](https://profile-counter.glitch.me/{AllyOMara}/count.svg)<br><br><br>